iorust/rocksd/README.md

-# RocksMQ
+# RocksD

-A filesystem-backup message queue service base on RocksDB
+A key-vaule and message queue server written in RUST using RocksDB as a backend.